mchandra452/CyberMahi/kali-ctf-setup/README.md

    ./setup.sh
    ```
 3. **Log out and back in** or source your shell configuration (`source ~/.bashrc`) to apply changes.

+## Troubleshooting

+- **No sudo privileges:** The scripts rely on `sudo` to install packages.
+Run as root or obtain administrative access before executing them.
+- **Non-Debian systems:** These scripts target Debian-based distributions like Kali and Parrot.
+On other systems, adapt the package manager commands and install equivalents manually.

 ## Disclaimer